-The trajectory encoder employs the full self-attention mechanism, as proposed in the original Transformer model~\cite{vaswani2017attention}.
-This choice is based on long-term relationships between trajectory points at different timestamps being as crucial as their short-term relationships in air traffic operations.
-For example, the trajectory points in the early part of a sequence contain information about the entry point into the airspace and significantly influence the trajectory points at much later time steps due to the use of Standard Terminal Arrival Route (STAR).
+The trajectory encoder uses the full self-attention mechanism, as proposed in the original Transformer model~\cite{vaswani2017attention}.
+This choice is based on the equal importance of the long-term relationships between trajectory points at different timestamps to that of the short-term relationships in air traffic operations.
+For example, the trajectory points in the early part of a sequence contain information about the entry point into the airspace and significantly influence the trajectory points at much later time steps due to the use of standard terminal arrival route (STAR).
 Finally, the latent vectors $\{\mathbf{z}^i_{1:S}\}^B_{i=1} \in \mathbb{R}^{B\times D \times S}$ from the trajectory encoder are passed into the decoder, where the aircraft trajectory is reconstructed as $\{\mathbf{\tilde{x}}^i_{1:S}\}^B_{i=1} \in \mathbb{R}^{B\times F \times S}$.
-We use L2 loss function, $\frac{1}{B}\Sigma_{i=1}^B\left\| \mathbf{x}^i - \mathbf{\tilde{x}}^i \right\|_2^2$, to measure the difference between the actual trajectories and the reconstructed trajectories.
-Notably, the use of the MLP in the trajectory decoder enables non-autoregressive trajectory generation.
-This significantly reduces the computation time and minimizes the risk of error accumulation, which typically occurs in other autoregressive times-series generative models.
+We measure the difference between the actual trajectories and the reconstructed trajectories using an L2 loss function, $\frac{1}{B}\Sigma_{i=1}^B\left\| \mathbf{x}^i - \mathbf{\tilde{x}}^i \right\|_2^2$.
+Notably, the use of the MLP in the trajectory decoder enables non-autoregressive trajectory generation, which significantly reduces the computation time and minimizes the risk of error accumulation that typically occurs in other autoregressive times-series generative models.